alnvdl/terr/README.md

 sufficient, but the lack of tracing capabilities makes it hard to confidently debug errors across layers in complex applications.

-terr fully embraces the native Go handling paradigms, but it adds two features:
+To help with that, terr fully embraces the native Go error handling paradigms, but it adds two features:
 - file and line information for tracing errors;
 - the ability to print error trees using the `fmt` package and the `%@` verb;

-This library introduces the concept of **traced errors**: a wrapper for regular errors that includes the location where they were created (`errors.New`), passed along (`return err`), wrapped (`%w`) or masked (`%v`).
+This library introduces the concept of **traced errors**: a wrapper for errors that includes the location where they were created (`errors.New`), passed along (`return err`), wrapped (`%w`) or masked (`%v`).
 Traced errors keep track of children traced errors that relate to them.
 An error is a traced error if it was returned by one of the functions of this library.

 Traced errors work seamlessly with `errors.Is`, `errors.As` and `errors.Unwrap`
 just as if terr were not being used.